Skip to Content

 A good survival crop should be useful in multiple ways.
 Can it be eaten raw?
 Cooked?
 Preserved?
 Dried?
 The more ways you can prepare it, the better.
 Crops like corn and potatoes can be used in countless recipes, from fresh meals to long-term storage foods like flour and dried goods.

-Now that we know what makes a great survival crop, let’s dive into the six best crops you should start growing today to keep you and your family well-fed, no matter what.
+Now that we know what makes a great survival crop, let’s look at the six best crops you should start growing today to keep you and your family well-fed, no matter what.

 6 Best Survival Crops to Grow at Home